phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 * You can view the VM server webpage at `http://localhost:50080`
 * A MySQL database viewer can connect to the VM server at `localhost`, port `53306`.
     * MySQL Workbench can connect to the VM server with user and password as `vagrant`.
 Database Schema is also `vagrant`.
+* Should Apache generate a 500 error, the error will be logged to `phplw_errors.log` which can be viewed from within the `logs` folder in this repository (log files should be rotated by the vagrant box, but are not tracked by git).

 ### Tips and Tricks
 * You can use secure copy ('scp') to upload a file to the VM without it being tracked by git:<br />